rails/rails/guides/source/active_model_basics.md

   attr_accessor :name, :age

   def attributes
-    # compulsory declaration of attributes to serialize
+    # Compulsory declaration of attributes to serialize
     {"name" => nil, "age" => nil}
   end

   def capitalized_name
-  # an example of how we can define a method that will be included a serialized hash
+  # An example of how we can define a method that will be included a serialized hash
     name.capitalize
   end
 end